Vasco Fry

-Vasco Fry Conroy (born 30 July 2000) is a Peruvian professional footballer who plays for Vancouver FC in the Canadian Premier League.
+Vasco Fry Conroy (born 30 July 2000) is a Peruvian professional footballer who plays for Regatas Lima.

 Early life

-He played with the Sporting Cristal youth system.
+Fry played at the youth level in Peru with Regatas Lima and Sporting Cristal.
 In August 2018, he joined the Vancouver Whitecaps Academy, initially on a one-year loan, after moving to Canada with his family.
 In July 2019, he joined Whitecaps FC development squad.
 In 2020, he spent some time playing with FC Tigers Vancouver at the senior amateur level, before returning to the Whitecaps.
 He began attending the University of British Columbia, pursuing a degree in psychology, continuing his studies alongside his professional football career.

 Club career

 In March 2022, he signed a professional contract with Whitecaps FC 2 in MLS Next Pro.
 He made his professional debut on March 26 against Houston Dynamo 2.

 In April 2022, he signed a short-term loan with the Vancouver Whitecaps FC first team.
 In March 2023, he once again signed another short-term loan with the first team.
 He made his debut for the first team on March 15 in a 2023 CONCACAF Champions League match against Honduran club Real C.D.
 España.
 He signed another short-term loan agreement a week later.

 In August 2023, he was loaned to Vancouver FC of the Canadian Premier League for the remainder of the 2023 season.
 He scored his first goal for the club on September 30, in a 2-1 victory over Pacific FC.
 After his contract with Whitecaps 2 expired, in January 2024, he signed a permanent contract with Vancouver FC through the 2025 season, with a club option for 2026.
 On 18 May 2024, he scored an scoring an Olympico goal in a 2-1 victory over Forge FC.
+In early 2026, it was confirmed that he departed the club after the 2025 season, having agreed to a mutual contract termination.